zenml-io/zenml/examples/deepchecks_data_validation/README.md

 ## 🗺 Overview
-This example uses [Deepchecks](https://github.com/deepchecks/deepchecks), a feature rich data validation open-source library to painlessly do data validation.
+This example uses [Deepchecks](https://github.com/deepchecks/deepchecks), a feature-rich data validation open-source library to painlessly do data validation.
 Deepchecks can do a variety of data validation tasks, from data integrity checks that work with a single dataset to data+model evaluation to data drift analyses.
 All this can be done with minimal configuration input from the user, or